Skip to content

 The Secure Act of 2022

 The SECURE Act 2.0 of 2022, a bipartisan retirement savings bill, was included in the $1.7 trillion budget bill that President Biden signed on December 29, 2022.
 The retirement savings law makes numerous changes to the current rules governing retirement accounts.
-Therefore, the SECURE Act 2.0 is anticipated to reshape retirement tax incentives for years to come.
-This includes some related tax breaks as well as (but is not limited to) 401(k), 403(b), IRA, and Roth accounts.
+Therefore, we anticipate that the SECURE Act 2.0 will reshape retirement tax incentives for years to come.
+This includes some related tax breaks and covers 401(k), 403(b), IRA, and Roth accounts, among others.
 And those modifications might influence your personal finances and retirement savings.
-Our retirement experts at Hennion and Walsh are prepared to lead you in the right direction.
+Our retirement experts at Hennion & Walsh will lead you in the right direction.
 We’ve compiled a list of the most essential changes to note.

 Required Minimum Distributions (RMDs)